Afghan police say Kabul mosque bombing kills 12 worshipers

-KABUL, Afghanistan (AP) — A bomb ripped through a mosque in northern Kabul during Friday prayers killing 12 worshippers, Afghan police said.
+KABUL, Afghanistan (AP) — A bomb ripped through a mosque in northern Kabul during Friday prayers and killed 12 worshippers, Afghan police said.

 Spokesman Ferdaws Faramarz said the mosque’s imam, Mofti Naiman, was among the dead.
 Another 15 people were wounded.